Coin Motto Series Part 2: New Beginning

 New Beginning motto on an ancient Chinese Kaiyuan coin.
 Part 2 of The Motto Series by Pendant and Ring.

 The coins changed and gained the Emperor’s motto during the Tang dynasty.
-One of the mottos was, “Kai Yuan” meaning, “New Beginning.”
+One of the mottoes was, “Kai Yuan” meaning, “New Beginning.”
 A Song dynasty motto was, “Shaoding” meaning something like rebuilding, and spoke to the reunification of the area.
 From the Ming dynasty, we have the motto “Hongwu” which translates directly as red five, but colloquially translates to, “very powerful in battle.”

 Subscribe for more coin history!

-Interested in Chinese Coin History?
-Read “The History of Coins in China” published by the Money Museum in Zurich, Switzerland.
+Notes: “The History of Coins in China” published by the Money Museum in Zurich, Switzerland.

 Comments